alaserm/VisualTAF/README.md

 [![Main Screen](http://23.236.144.243/VisualTAFScreenshots/CreatingTestCasesInExcel.png)](http://23.236.144.243/VisualTAFScreenshots/CreatingTestCasesInExcel.png)

-Now let's see how you add on-page objects to your scripts, in the left panel of the tool expand **"Page Objects"** folder, it acts as Object Repository, and doubleclick on any file there to open it and see its structure.
+Now let's see how you add on-page objects to your scripts, in the left panel of the tool expand **"Page Objects"** folder, it acts as an Object Repository, and doubleclick on any file there to open it and see its structure.
 ```javascript
 //LoginPage.js
 //Encapsulates on-page objects of Login page